Located in the Wairarapa region

 The majority of the Wairarapa Moana Wetlands are protected as either conservation areas or wildlife and scenic reserves, managed by DOC.

-The Department of Conservation is working with iwi, other management agencies and stakeholders to restore wildlife habitat that has been degraded through human use.
+DOC is working with iwi, other management agencies and stakeholders to restore wildlife habitat that has been degraded through human use.
 Agriculture and river development, flood control, and waterway diversions have resulted in the drainage of large areas of the wetlands, reducing their ecological values.

 Restoration projects to restore the balance of nature on the public land are supported by farmers and the wider community, with DOC, iwi, regional and local councils working together to protect the wetlands for future recreational enjoyment.